2iq/tunneling-mapping-parser/README.md

 # 0 1
 ```

-This is an example of usage in a bash script:
+An example of usage in a bash script:

 ```shell
 #!/bin/bash